 This class assumes at least one year of experience with Photoshop and will look at additional techniques for editing images.
 Materials: USB drive with 10-15 images

 H103 – Painting With Light

 Light.
 The raw material of photography.
 Come learn to use it as an artist uses oil paints to create their masterpieces.
-Materials: digital camera, black/dark clothing, tripod
+Materials: camera, black/dark clothing, tripod

 H104 – Video Interviewing 101